I can go

 Queens of the Stone Age released “Go With the Flow” in 2003.
 It’s a good song, but the music video for the song – which was created by a group of London artists who call themselves Shynola – absolutely fabulous.

-It’s not surprising that this bad boy has been viewed over 43 million times on YouTube:
+Click here to view that video, which has been viewed over 43 million times on YouTube.

 No comments: